-There is another harmful amendment in the HB 96 budget bill that bans health insurance coverage for mental health care for transgender individuals.
+Another alarming amendment in the HB 96 budget bill is the ban on health insurance coverage for mental health care for transgender individuals.
 This amendment not only denies necessary care but also exacerbates the mental health crisis within the transgender community.
 As mentioned above, transgender individuals face higher rates of mental health issues due to stigma, discrimination, and lack of access to affirming care.